 Bethesda, MD 20814

-Michael Busch Memorial Scholarships
+ASE Busch Memorial Scholarships

 Qualified applicants should be a graduating high school senior, or have graduated from high school or received a GED certificate.

 Applicants should be enrolled or planning to enroll as a full-time student in a 2 or 4 year college or an ASE accredited post-secondary automotive technician training program.

 The ASE Education Foundation is a non-profit organization that evaluates and accredits entry-level automotive technology education programs against standards developed by the automotive service industry.
 It also develops career-readiness education for students which fuse local partnerships, rigorous standard-based education, workplace experience, and mentorship together.
 Accredited programs can be found at www.aseeducationfoundation.org.

 Staff members of Global Automotive Aftermarket Symposium sponsoring associations and their family members are not eligible.

 Support the aftermarket technicians of the automotive future

 The Michael Busch Memorial Scholarship fund was created in memory of the son of a former collision shop owner and ASE board member, Jim Busch, who operated a shop in Issaquah, Washington until his retirement.
 His son, Michael, was an automotive technology student who tragically lost his battle with cancer.